paymill/paymill-documentation/guides/reference/data-export.html.md

   - The password is sent separately via email to the Third-Party PSP.

 **Limitation for number of export data per file**
-  - There’s no limitation per file.
+  - There's no limitation per file.

 **Export date:**